Beta Estimation

 crsp_monthly = (pd.read_sql_query(

-sql="SELECT permno, month, industry, ret_excess FROM crsp_monthly",
+sql="SELECT permno, date, industry, ret_excess FROM crsp_monthly",

 con=tidy_finance,